NagiPragalathan/Notes_Lib/README.md

 Usage Instructions:

-1. Website Access: Visit the Notes\_Lib website at \[insert\_website\_url\] to explore the collection of notes and study materials.
+1. Website Access: Visit the Notes\_Lib website at \[[Download App](https://github.com/NagiPragalathan/Notes_Lib/blob/main/Notes_lib%20(1).apk)] to explore the collection of notes and study materials.
 Browse through the subjects and topics to find the relevant content.

 2. Mobile Application: Download the Notes\_Lib mobile application from \[insert\_app\_store\_links\] to access the notes library on your mobile device.
 Sign in using your credentials to enjoy the seamless mobile experience.